 Like chess, the goal is to checkmate the other king.

 Unlike Xiangqi, the kings may face each other on the same file in Janggi.
 This creates a situation called bikjang ("laughing generals").
-If the next player to move does not make a move to break bikjang (for example moving a king or moving a piece in between), then the game ends in a draw.
+The next player to move has two choices: make a move to break bikjang (for example by moving the king or moving a piece in between), or pass the turn, causing the game to end in a draw.
 For tournaments that don't allow draws, the value of the pieces on the board are counted up, and the player with the higher value wins.